cvpr2025sub7946/sub7946/README.md

 ## Dragging

-- In the following samples, we **drag the movable objects** in the input image:
+- In the following samples, we **drag the movable objects (both translation/rotation; both single/multiple objects)** in the input image:

 <table>